Fast methods to compute the Riemann zeta function: Outline of fast methods to compute

 We first consider the following simplified, but prototypical, situation.
 Suppose we wish to numerically evaluate the sum

-We assume $t$ is large, say $t>10^6$.
-This is basically the last half of the Riemann-Siegel main sum for $\zeta(\sigma+it)$ with $\sigma=0$.
-We will illustrate the main elements of our algorithms on this line because the treatment of other values of $\sigma$ is completely similar, albeit slightly more tedious.
-(See the discussion following Theorem~\ref{cubicthm} for a detailed presentation on the critical line.)
+The sum (\ref{eq:tailbook}) is basically the last half of the Riemann-Siegel main sum for $\zeta(\sigma+it)$ on the line $\sigma=0$.
+We initially restrict our discussion to this line, and for the last half of the main sum, because the treatment of other values of $\sigma$, as well as of the remainder of the main sum, is completely similar, albeit more tedious.
+(See the discussion following Theorem~\ref{cubicthm} for a detailed presentation on the critical line for the full main sum.)

 A direct evaluation of the sum (\ref{eq:tailbook}) to within $\pm\, t^{-\lambda}$ requires $P^{1+o_{\lambda}(1)}$ operations on numbers of $O_{\lambda}(\log t)$ bits.
-However, one can show the individual blocks in that sum have a common structure.
+However, one observes that individual ``blocks'' in that sum have a common structure, and that they all can be expressed in terms of exponential sums of the form (\ref{eq:gensum}).
 The new algorithms take advantage of this common structure to obtain substantially lower running times.

 Specifically, we divide the sum (\ref{eq:tailbook}) into consecutive blocks of length $K:=K_t$ each, where, for simplicity, we assume $P$ is multiple of $K$.
-So the sum (\ref{eq:tailbook}) is equal to the sum of $P/K$ blocks:
+So the sum (\ref{eq:tailbook}) is equal to a sum of $P/K$ blocks:

 Let $v:=v_{P,K,r}=P+(r-1)K-1$.
 Then the $v^{th}$ block (the one starting at $v$) can be written in the form

 Since $K-1<v$, we may apply Taylor expansions to $\log(1+k/v)$ to obtain